CODPUD/InstaKilo/README.md

 # InstaKilo
-This is an unofficial and simple library for Instagram.
+This is an unofficial and simple API library for Instagram.